jstat17/Twitter-Block-Bot/README.md

 # Twitter-Block-Bot
 ### Current functionality:
 A Python bot that opens a tweet and blocks the users that liked it.
+### How it works:
+The bot loads up the tweet in question, logs into your account, and then proceeds to block every account that liked this tweet.
+Useful for mass blocking bot accounts, or other cringe accounts.
 ### How to use:
 - Clone the repo and add a .env to the root.
 Put in it:
 ```